Indy (musician)

 India Rose Yelich-O’Connor (born 1998), known professionally as Indy, is a New Zealand singer-songwriter and poet.

 Indy has published two poetry collections, sticky notes (2018) and Dudette (2022).
 In September 2022, she began her music career as Indy with the single "Threads".
 She has released several singles which charted in New Zealand, as well as two EPs: Threads (2023) and Fame Is A Bedroom (2025).

-Biography
+Early life

 India Rose Yelich-O’Connor was born in Auckland in late 1998.
 She grew up with her family in the suburb of Devonport.
 She is the daughter of poet Sonja Yelich and sister of singer Lorde.
 At school, she performed in plays, and took an interest in English and Greek mythology.
 She describes her childhood as one spent outdoors, spending time at the beach and sneaking out at night.

 From the age of 7 until 18, she pursued acting, but also had a love of music.
 She began writing music at age 6.
 Around the age of 18, Indy moved to Los Angeles to study acting, where she realised she was more interested in the writing and storytelling aspects of the craft.
-In 2022, Indy was living in New York in East Village, having relocated to pursue music.
+Within a year, Indy moved to New York to pursue music, and lived in East Village for several years.